raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 To me, giving the same talk multiple times is like "rewriting."[^3] Fixing bugs, moving things around, dropping inessentials.
 Rewriting makes writing better.
 In the case of talks, it makes performance better.
 Rewriting is a massive win for audiences.

 [^3]: In software, people often use the word "rewriting" to refer to a complete rewrite of an entire system.
-But fo course, it can also refer to rewriting something as small as a single line of code.
+But the word "rewrite" can also refer to a rewrite of something as small as a single line of code.
 Or refactoring some code ("I rewrote the way we handle fubars to use the Observer pattern").
 In this essay, I am using the word in a broad sense, encompassing revisions, tweaks, refactorings, bug fixings, anything that involves writing some or all of something again.

 *I rewrite for others.*